Our team of engineers have been performing RAID data recovery since the

 not giving their own money away we assure you.
 They inflate the price

-for your recovery and from what we have seen not by a little, we're talking
+for your recovery and from what we have seen not by a little, we've witnessed

-thousands to tens of thousands!
+it by thousands of dollars.
 They work by deep pocket theory and threshold

-of pain and will hold you and your data hostage until you pay their demands,
+of pain and will hold your data until you pay their outrageous prices.

-we're not kidding.
-This has become a huge problem in this industry and
+This has become a huge problem in this industry and these companies need